fineanmol/plant-tree/README.md

-🌴 Updated on Thu, 11 Sep 2025 18:58:15 GMT
+🌵 Updated on Thu, 11 Sep 2025 18:50:42 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Perfection is achieved when there is nothing left to take away."